Ronald Acuña Jr. Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.54).
+- The Rockies' 5.60 team ERA ranks 29th across all MLB pitching staffs.

-- The Rockies give up the second-most home runs in baseball (188 total, 1.4 per game).
+- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).

-- Gomber goes for his 10th victory when he makes the start for the Rockies, his 27th of the season.
-He is 9-9 with a 5.48 ERA and 86 strikeouts in 136 1/3 innings pitched.
+- The Rockies will send Lambert (3-4) to the mound for his ninth start of the season.
+He is 3-4 with a 4.92 ERA and 62 strikeouts in 71 1/3 innings pitched.

-- In his last time out on Wednesday, the lefty tossed six innings against the Tampa Bay Rays, giving up three earned runs while surrendering seven hits.
+- His most recent appearance came on Thursday against the Tampa Bay Rays, when the righty went five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.